-Today, led by Executive Director Dr. Judy Johnson and Deputy Executive Director Donna Hall, Babcock Center offers great expectations and bright futures to over 300 citizens with lifelong disabilities.
-People with disabilities have the opportunity to advocate on their own behalf; to make choices about where to live, work and participate in leisure and other activities that contribute to their well-being.
-They have the right to learn the skills and receive the supports necessary to participate as valued members of our communities.
+Today, led by President & CEO Dr. Judy Johnson and Deputy Executive Director Donna Hall, Babcock Center offers great expectations and bright futures to over 800 citizens with lifelong disabilities.
+People with disabilities have the opportunity to advocate on their own behalf, to make choices about where to live, work and participate in leisure and other activities that contribute to their well-being and personal satisfaction.
+They have the right to learn the skills and receive the supports necessary to participate as valued members of our community.
 They are neighbors and are fully included in activities with individuals who do not have disabilities.

 Dr. James Woods Babcock

 Dr. James Woods Babcock was born in Chester, SC in 1856.
 After earning a medical degree from Harvard University, Dr. Babcock served as assistant physician at McLean Asylum in Somerville, MA.

 In 1891, South Carolina’s Governor, Benjamin R. Tillman, appointed him Superintendent of the SC Lunatic Asylum.
 Through Dr. Babcock’s leadership, the state hospital established the first training school for nurses south of Maryland.

 During his career, Dr. Babcock made many important contributions to medical science.
 He was responsible for the identification of Pellagra in the United States.
 Dr. Babcock was also the first physician to call attention to the enormous death rate from tuberculosis among patients in institutions for people with mental illness.
 He wrote many books and papers about medical services.